splunk/public-o11y-docs/admin/user-management/users/manage-users.rst

 #.
 Select :guilabel:`Invite Users`.
 #.
 Filter for Admins.

-From the list, you can email or Slack message any administrators to request admin status.
+From the list, you can email or message any administrators to request admin status.

 .. _look-up-user-login: